 Core & Elective Courses

 Although the fundamentals of dialysis technician training are the same, the curriculum for any single program will depend largely on whether the program leads to a degree or a non-credit certificate.
-At minimum, these programs cover the basics of kidney function as well as the unfortunate progression of kidney disease and end stage renal failure.
-More in depth programs may take the time to cover overall anatomy as well.
+At minimum, dialysis technician programs cover the basics of kidney function as well as the progression of kidney disease and end-stage renal failure.
+More in-depth programs may take the time to cover overall anatomy as well.
 In addition, dialysis technicians must learn how to operate dialysis equipment as well as how to keep that equipment well maintained.
-Basic hemodialysis technician curricula also include phlebotomy as accessing a vein in order to use the dialysis equipment is a necessary part of the job.
-Of course, as with working in any healthcare profession, dialysis technicians need to be sensitive to the needs of their patients.
+Basic hemodialysis technician curricula also include phlebotomy since accessing a vein in order to use the dialysis equipment is a necessary part of the job.
+Of course, as with any healthcare profession, dialysis technicians need to be sensitive to the needs of their patients.
 While a proper bedside manner can not always be taught, most curricula include some semblance of proper patient care and communication.

 In programs that lead to a degree, students may be required to take core educational classes in such topics as communications, composition, and mathematics.
 These programs are also where electives may come into play.
 Dialysis technician students can choose to take electives in the allied health field to further their expertise, but that is not a requirement for most electives.

-Although many dialysis technician schools or programs are not specifically accredited, it can be important to look at the accreditation for the school as a whole.
+Although many dialysis technician schools or programs are not specifically accredited, it can be important to look at institutional accreditation that addresses the school as a whole.
 Community colleges may be accredited by their local higher learning accreditation agency.
-For instance, schools located in midwestern states might have earned accreditation from the Higher Learning Commission of the North Central Association of Colleges and Schools.
+For instance, schools located in midwestern states might have earned accreditation from the Higher Learning Commission.
 The Council for Higher Education Accreditation (CHEA) website can help to determine which accrediting body is most likely to cover the schools in your region.
-Although the accreditation process for each accrediting body may differ slightly, most rely on a self study from the school, followed by a site visit from a member of the accreditation board.
+Although the accreditation process for each accrediting body may differ slightly, most rely on a self-study from the school, followed by a site visit from a member of the accreditation board.
 This process usually covers faculty, facilities, and general practices of the school, ensuring that certain standards are met so that students have an effective learning experience.

 Dialysis programs may also have healthcare specific accreditation, also known as programmatic accreditation, from a source such as the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Because the members of this accreditation agency have expertise in healthcare, they are better able to accredit specific programs, rather than entire schools.
-Visit the CAAHEP website for more information on their accreditation process and to find accredited schools and programs.
+Prospective students may visit the CAAHEP website for more information on tat organization's specific accreditation process and to find accredited schools and programs.

-A number of dialysis technician programs have been approved by BONENT.
-The programs may not necessarily meet the requirements of official accreditation since not all of them are being offered by institutions of higher learning.
+Additionally, a number of dialysis technician programs have been approved by BONENT.
+The programs approved by BONENT may not necessarily meet the requirements of official CAAHEP accreditation since not all of them are offered by institutions of higher learning.
 Still, the BONENT seal of approval does mean that these programs are designed to prepare students for the CHT exam upon graduation.
 A list of approved training programs is available on the BONENT website and includes dialysis tech schools in 11 states.

 Because the Bureau of Labor Statistics (BLS) does not track numbers that are unique to dialysis technicians, data sourced from that organization does not necessarily offer a complete picture of the career.
-Rather, the numbers available from the BLS actually track all Medical and Clinical Laboratory Technologists and Technicians as one group, which includes dialysis technicians, but also a wide range of other medical occupations.
-The career outlook for all medical and clinical laboratory technicians is quite good, with a growth rate of 30% expected through 2022 (BLS, 2012).
+Rather, the numbers available from the BLS track all Medical and Clinical Laboratory Technologists and Technicians as one group, which includes dialysis technicians in addition to a wide range of other medical occupations.
+The career outlook for all medical and clinical laboratory technicians is quite good, with a growth rate of 14 percent expected through 2026 (BLS 2017).
 There are many reasons for this faster than average growth, chief among them being the aging U.S. population who will continue to need more medical attention as time goes on.
-For dialysis technicians specifically, the rising rate of Type 2 Diabetes is expected to contribute to an increased demand, since that disease is a major risk factor for kidney disease, according to the National Kidney Foundation.
+For dialysis technicians specifically, the rising rate of type 2 diabetes is expected to contribute to an increased demand, since that disease is a major risk factor for kidney disease, according to the National Kidney Foundation.
 Indeed, according to a 2017 report from the Centers for Disease Control (CDC), more than 100 million Americans have diabetes or prediabetes.
 As with other healthcare professions, the demand for hemodialysis technicians does not tend to decrease or fluctuate with the economy, which can make it an attractive choice for those that do not want to take that type of career risk.